 This means that aggressive or violent behaviour towards our staff or any member of the public within our practices will not be tolerated under any circumstances.

-Anyone giving verbal abuse to members of staff, either in person, over the telephone or online will be sent a letter from the Practice Manager advising that this behaviour will not be tolerated and may result in them and their pets being removal from our client list.
+Anyone giving verbal abuse to members of staff, either in person, over the telephone or online will be sent a letter from our Operations Manager advising that this behaviour will not be tolerated and may result in them and their pets being removal from our client list.

 There will be no appeal process.

-Please help us to ensure that the Wallace Veterinary Centres remain safe environments for everyone.
+Please help us to ensure that Wallace Veterinary Centres remain safe environments for everyone.

 2. About Cookies